Impedance matching: Mechanics

 If a body of mass m collides elastically with a second body, maximum energy transfer to the second body will occur when the second body has the same mass m.
 In a head-on collision of equal masses, the energy of the first body will be completely transferred to the second body (as in Newton's cradle for example).
-In this case, the masses act as "mechanical impedances", which must be matched.
+In this case, the masses act as "mechanical impedances", which must be matched to maximize energy transfer.

 If $m_1$ and $m_2$ are the masses of the moving and stationary bodies, and P is the momentum of the system (which remains constant throughout the collision), the energy of the second body after the collision will be E2:

 which is analogous to the power-transfer equation.

+If we cannot change the masses of bodies, then we can match their impedance with a lever.
+Imagine a large ball dropping to the ground, and a small ball lying on the ground.
+The large ball hits the short end of a lever, and the small ball is launched from the long end of the lever.
+If the lever arm lengths satisfy $l_1 m_1 = l_2 m_2$, then all energy would be transferred to the small ball if collisions are elastic.
+This is roughly how the middle ear works (see above).

 These principles are useful in the application of highly energetic materials (explosives).
 If an explosive charge is placed on a target, the sudden release of energy causes compression waves to propagate through the target radially from the point-charge contact.
 When the compression waves reach areas of high acoustic impedance mismatch (such as the opposite side of the target), tension waves reflect back and create spalling.
 The greater the mismatch, the greater the effect of creasing and spalling will be.
 A charge initiated against a wall with air behind it will do more damage to the wall than a charge initiated against a wall with soil behind it.